CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Existing heuristics: trivial (all "unplaced"), line, graph, noise

 Several heuristics have been implemented for identifying candidate placements.
-For example, :py:class:`LinePlacement` will try to identify long paths on the connectivity graph which could be treated as a linear nearest-neighbour system. :py:class:`GraphPlacement` will try to identify a subgraph isomorphism between the graph of interacting logical qubits (up to some depth into the :py:class:`~pytket.circuit.Circuit`) and the connectivity graph of the physical qubits.
-Then :py:class:`NoiseAwarePlacement` extends this to break ties in equivalently good graph maps by looking at the error rates of the physical qubits and their couplers.
+For example, :py:class:`~pytket.placement.LinePlacement` will try to identify long paths on the connectivity graph which could be treated as a linear nearest-neighbour system. :py:class:`~pytket.placement.GraphPlacement` will try to identify a subgraph isomorphism between the graph of interacting logical qubits (up to some depth into the :py:class:`~pytket.circuit.Circuit`) and the connectivity graph of the physical qubits.
+Then :py:class:`~pytket.placement.NoiseAwarePlacement` extends this to break ties in equivalently good graph maps by looking at the error rates of the physical qubits and their couplers.
 The latter two can be configured using e.g. :py:meth:`~pytket.utils.GraphPlacement.modify_config()` to change parameters like how far into the :py:class:`~pytket.circuit.Circuit` it will look for interacting qubits (trading off time spent searching for the chance to find a better placement).

 .. jupyter-input::